 The US EPA National Pollutant Discharge Elimination System (NPDES) Phase II National Menu of Best Management Practices includes compost filter socks as a leading means to manage runoff (USEPA 2006), while USDA ARS and university research shows these compost-based biofilters can target and filter a variety of stormwater pollutants (Faucette et al., 2005; Faucette and Tyler, 2006; Faucette et al., 2006; Keener et al., 2007; Faucette, et al., 2008; Faucette et al., 2013).
 These same studies show this technology consistently removes a high percentage of particulate and sediment bound pollutants.
 EnviroSoxx is the latest technology to use compost biofiltration in a stormwater application to target both particulate and soluble stormwater pollutants.
 EnviroSoxx relies on a specified compost filter media combined with natural additives to target pollutants commonly found in urban, municipal, and industrial stormwater runoff.

-The objectives of this study were to develop and evaluate the soluble pollutant removal performance of: 1) a new filtration media designed to target new pollutants for EnviroSoxx; 2) multiple storm events and effect on functional longevity of new filtration media for EnviroSoxx; 3) a multiphase filtration design using multiple EnviroSoxx with new filtration media.
+The objectives of this study were to evaluate the soluble pollutant removal performance of EnviroSoxx on: 1) multiple storm events and effect on functional longevity; 2) a multiphase filtration design using multiple EnviroSoxx.

 MATERIALS AND METHODS